vectordotdev/vector/website/docs/reference/sinks/prometheus.md

 ]
 ```

-The following output will be produced:
+This sink will output the following:

 ```text
 # HELP response_time_s response_time_s